As of Jul 4, 4 PM local time.

 Current Conditions and Heat Safety

 Princeton is currently experiencing dangerous heat conditions this afternoon.
 The air temperature stands at 95F, but the combination of heat and moisture pushes the feels-like temperature to 103F.
 Relative humidity is at 47%, with a dew point of 72F, indicating quite humid air that makes the heat feel more oppressive.
-Winds are blowing from the south at 9 mph, with gusts reaching 10 mph, under a clear sky.

 When heat index values exceed 100F, the risk of heat-related illnesses increases significantly.
 Residents should prioritize hydration by drinking water frequently, even if not thirsty.
 Limiting outdoor exertion during the hottest parts of the day is essential.
 Wear lightweight, light-colored clothing and seek air-conditioned spaces when possible.
 Check on elderly neighbors or those without reliable cooling to ensure their safety during this intense heat.